nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

-- Display internships in a reverse chronological order to easily refer to recent applications
+- Display internships from the latest date to the earliest date to easily refer to recent applications
 - **Storing the list of internship applications**:
     - **Alternative 1:** Update the stored internship list according to the sort criteria
         - Pros: Easily view in sorted order without having to re-type sort command